spring-guides/gs-scheduling-tasks/README.md

 }
 ```

-To activate these jobs, we need to add another method to our app's `Config` class.
+To activate these jobs, we need to add another method to our application's `Config` class.

 ```java
 package schedulingtasks;